shekelyan/weightedjoinsampling/readme.txt

 1.)
 PREPARE THE DATASETS

 TPC-H: The TPC-H benchmark can be downloaded from http://tpc.org and has to be run to generate the csv files.
 DBLP: How to obtain the DBLP dataset is explained by one of our authors on https://github.com/qingzma/cnd.
+The raw data can be found on http://arnetminer.org/citation.
-TWITTER: The twitter dataset can be obtained from http://arnetminer.org/citation.
+TWITTER: The twitter dataset can be obtained from http://an.kaist.ac.kr/traces/WWW2010.html

 2.)
 MODIFY THE DATABASE FILES

 Each "database" and its schema are defined in a database file using JSON.
-Currently only files are supports as data sources, but ODBC support is essentially in the code and will be added shortly.
+Currently only files are supported as data sources, but ODBC support is essentially already in the code.

 The ".json" files in the main folder reveal how the data should be named and where everything should be placed:

 In the folder "data/dblp": citation.csv, paper.csv, author.csv, authored.csv
 In the folder "data/tpch/1X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
 In the folder "data/tpch/10X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
 In the folder "data/tpch/100X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
 In the folder "data/twitter": 1_50x.txt, 2_50x.txt, celebrities_profiles.txt

 3.)
 COMPILE THE CODE